 For artists

-Let your friend unleash their creative side with glassblowing classes at Lincoln City Glass Center on the Coast, Nichols Art Glass in the Columbia River Gorge, Eugene Glass School in the South Willamette Valley, and Live Laugh Love Glass in Tigard, among other glassblowing studios.
+Let your friend unleash their creative side with glassblowing classes at Lincoln City Glass Center on the Coast, Nichols Art Glass in the Columbia River Gorge, Eugene Glass School in the South Willamette Valley, and Live Laugh Love Art in Tigard, among other glassblowing studios.
 In Eastern Oregon, find metalsmithing and youth art classes at Josephy Center near the Wallowas and pottery and glass-etching at Crossroads Carnegie Art Center in Baker City.
 Bend’s The Workhouse features life drawing and writing classes.
 For artists who love to be inspired, purchase a membership to the Portland Art Museum, Hallie Ford Museum of Art or Coos Art Museum; or make a donation in their name to arts organizations like Washed Ashore.
-Anyone who’s walked the shoreline labyrinth of Circles in the Sand on the Southern Oregon Coast will delight in branded merchandise or a 2021 calendar.
+Anyone who’s walked the shoreline labyrinth of Circles in the Sand on the Southern Oregon Coast will delight in branded merchandise or a calendar.

 Read stories about Oregon art galleries.